Thomas Braidwood: Personal life and family

 Braidwood married Margaret Pearson on 1 October 1752.
 The couple had three daughters, all born in Edinburgh: Margaret, born 4 September 1755; Elizabeth born 1757; and Isabella, born 27 January 1758.

 All three daughters followed Braidwood in becoming teachers of the deaf, and Isabella continued the running of the school after Braidwood's death in 1806.
 Little is known about Margaret, and there is no mention or record of her having moved south of the Scottish border with her family in 1783.
 Elizabeth married early to a Durham surgeon and went to live in his city.

+In 1810, one of Braidwood's grandsons became head of a school in Edinburgh, and another, head of a school in Birmingham.

 A grandson, John Braidwood, began tutoring deaf students in Virginia in 1812, and ran the short-lived Cobbs School for the deaf from its founding in 1815 until its demise in the fall of 1816.

 Braidwood was a distant cousin of Thomas Braidwood Wilson (1792–1843), after whom the Australian town of Braidwood, New South Wales is named.